LeleDallas/skillsfolio/README.md

 <!-- GETTING STARTED -->
 <h2 id="getting-started"> :book: Getting Started</h2>

-If you wanna edit and them deploy your portfolio, via GitHub Desktop clone this repository then follow these instruction.
+If you wanna edit and then deploy your portfolio, via GitHub Desktop clone this repository and then follow these instruction.

 ⚠️‼️You need to have Node.js `v18.15.0` or higher installed on your system‼️⚠️